Online Engineering Programs Home

 Arizona State University offers an online bachelor of science in engineering (BSE) program in engineering management, providing students with the essential knowledge and skills for managing technology-powered enterprises.
 The program is ideal for students and working professionals who are interested in business and engineering.

-Comprising 120 credits, the program's curriculum delves into engineering and design courses, as well as business analytics education.
+Comprising 120 credits, the program's curriculum delves into engineering and design courses and business analytics education.
 Sample some of the coursework: probability and statistics for problem-solving; engineering administration; project management; risk management; system dynamics and thinking; lean six sigma; and an introduction to systems engineering.

 Graduates of the program will be provided with a foundation of strong management skills and will acquire an in-depth understanding of current leadership and management principles.
 They can go on to take up roles such as compliance managers, construction managers, environmental engineers, general managers, quality control managers, IT project managers, and regulatory affairs managers, among others.